What makes a jogging stroller, and what should you look for? Everything you need to know about double jogging strollers, in one article.

 The good: The Navigator Double Jogger has two parent cup holders, as well as a personal tray for each child.
 It also has an easy fold and offers lots of storage.

 The not-so-good:This stroller can only be used for babies over the age of six months, and I wasn’t able to find information on its warranty.
 It’s also not clear if the canopies are extendable or have windows.

 The best: The Navigator’s parent tray has a spot for MP3 speakers, and it can be used with two infant car seats – no adapter required.

 Is it for you?
 If you’re looking for a double stroller with trays for each child, a low price tag, and want something that jogs well but has four wheels, this is the double jogging stroller for you.

 Want a better look at the technical details?

 What else do you need to know?

-What makes a jogging stroller?
+What makes a double jogging stroller different from a regular or double umbrella stroller?
 Firstly, jogging strollers’ most prominent feature is that they have a narrower front than back.
 For this reason, many people confuse some regular strollers with jogging strollers.
 However, jogging strollers usually have three wheels, not four, since three is easier to run with.